parth-sharma-963/RAG_Assistant/README.md

 - Integrate with a real LLM API like Gemini 2.0
 - Add more specialized tools and expand existing tool functionality
 - Improve the answer extraction logic for complex queries
-- Develop a web interface for easier interaction
+- Enhance the web interface with additional features
 - Add document metadata extraction for better context retrieval
 - Implement streaming responses for large text generations